|

 Smith’s plan was simple.
 Solid defence and solid strike force built around players who he knew from the past.
 His press statements invariably absolved players of any blame or criticism ("the ref gave a penalty and it was outside the area" and "I got the tactics wrong" are 2 quotes that I can still recall).
 Looking back, in some ways he was the Mourinho figure of his day, taking the pressure off his players.
 He was a young manager always ready with a thought provoking quote, unfortunately it was in an era just before the blanket coverage of televised football.

-After 4 seasons, his magic was on the wane and coupled with John McPhail’s departure, we struggled in the 1986/7 season.
-At the end of the season, he departed for Sunderland, whose first ever relegation to Division 3 shocked the club and prompted a change of approach following the McMenemy years of excesses and excuses.
-New club, new challenge, he gained immediate promotion, built largely around a new strike force, the veteran Eric Gates and a young Marco Gabbiadini who he signed from City.
+At Sunderland, whose first ever relegation to Division 3 shocked the club and prompted a change of approach following the McMenemy years of excesses and excuses.
+After such a big name, Smith's appointment was not favourably by everyone in Sunderland.
+However, new club, new challenge, Smith gained immediate promotion, built largely around a new strike force, the veteran Eric Gates and a young Marco Gabbiadini who he signed from City.
 Having only made his City debut a few months earlier, his talent and pace were considerable but he’d failed to convert his chances, his head hung low and lacking in confidence as we struggled under Booby Saxton with a virtually new team.

 At Sunderland, Gabbiadini immediately started scoring.
 Immediate promotion followed.
-Smith signed a new central defensive lynchpin, John McPhail, and soon Sunderland were back in the top flight.
+Smith signed a new central defensive lynchpin, John MacPhail, and soon Sunderland were back in the top flight.
 Gabbiadini’s £80,000 fee was quickly repaid and then repaid again as he moved onto Crystal Palace for £1.5m.

 A new start and a new striker saw him revive Bristol City’s fortunes.
-He plucked Andy Cole out of Arsenal’s reserves and turned him into a prolific striker before Newcastle, Manchester United and England followed.
-He was sacked as Wrexham manager in 2007, some people had his ame I nethframe to replace BilyMcEwan back at City later that year.
+He plucked Andy Cole out of Arsenal’s reserves and turned him into a prolific striker before Newcastle, Manchester United and England followed for Cole.
+Smith later had 2 spells at Oxford, with WBA in between, before he was sacked as Wrexham manager in 2007, some people had his name in the frame to replace Billy McEwan back at City later that year.

 Much of Smith’s success was built on players and coaches he already knew.
 He brought Viv Busby to City as his coach and they moved together to Sunderland, some would say that Busby’s acrimonious departure from Roker Park was precipitated by their board rather than Smith.
 After Busby’s departure, Malcolm Crosby took over as Sunderland’s coach, another person Smith had first encountered at City.